Skip to Content

 Top 10 things to do in Bali

 #1.
-Visit the monkeys
+Visit the monkeys in Monkey Forest

-Close to the spiritual town of Ubud lies none other than a sacred monkey forest.
+Close to the spiritual town of Ubud lies none other than a sacred Monkey Forest.
 As well as being home to dozens of cheeky monkeys (including a few babies!), it also has one of the most impressive Banyan trees in the world.

 Monkeys in Bali